sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/restapi-spec-with-openapi/README.md

 ![swaggerui-run-locally-example](images/swaggerui-localhost.png)

-The above screenshot example is running a SwaggerUI using Spring  webflux with Swagger dependency and some OpenAPI yaml files from [my swaggerui git repository] (https://github.com/sonamsamdupkhangsar/swaggerui)
+The above screenshot example is running a SwaggerUI using Spring  webflux with Swagger dependency and some OpenAPI yaml files from [my swaggerui git repository](https://github.com/sonamsamdupkhangsar/swaggerui)

-Users can select a OpenAPI on the `Select a definition` pulldown menu to load each individual Rest api specification.:
+Users can select a OpenAPI on the `Select a definition` pulldown menu to load each individual Rest api specification:

 ![swaggerui-spec-selection](images/spec-definition-selection.png)

 ## Contract Testing
 A service provider can build their implementation based on the  OpenAPI spec using their openapi.yaml file.
 Similarly the client can also build their request using the spec also build their response behaviors using the response properties from the spec.